Ha-Duong-88/PyBer_Analysis/README.md

 1. Perform additional analyis on the distance covered per ride per city type give another dimension to the analysis and clarify even more the differences between city types.

-2. Additional Analysis 2
+2. Perform additional analysis on other data points that might have a causal relationship or correlation to the total number of rides and average fare per ride and per driver, such as weather condition and time of day.

-Description of Approach.
-Analysing the weather conditions and the time during the day (day time fare? night time fare?) per ride might give even more dimensions to the analysis and clarify in detail the differences between city types.
+3. Conduct an experiment to increase the number of drivers in the suburban and rural areas